manasgarg/qless-blinker-bridge/README.md

 Dependencies
 ============

 It works with gevent library.
-If you don't want that, feel free fork and remove the dependency.
+If you don't want that, feel free to fork and remove the dependency.

 How to use it
 =============

-Let's say, you have 2 applications: SignalSender & SignalReceiver1 & SignalReceiver2.
+Let's say, you have 3 applications: SignalSender, SignalReceiver1 & SignalReceiver2.

 Let's also say that you want to route the signal "user-object-updated" to both the receivers.